-Matter to be dealt with Full Council Sub-committee of licensing committee Officers Final approval of the Licensing Authority Statement of Policy (Section 349) Х Policy not to permit casinos Section 166) Х Fee setting (when appropriate) (Section 212) X To be made by the full Alcohol and Entertainment Licensing Committee Application for premises licences X Where representations have been received and not withdrawn X Where no representations received/representations have been withdrawn Application for a variation to a licence X Where representations have been received and not withdrawn X Where no representations received/representations have been withdrawn Application for a transfer of a licence X Where representations have been received from the Commission or responsible authority X Where no representations received from the Commission or responsible authority Application for a provisional statement X Where representations have been X Where no representations received/representations received and not withdrawn have been withdrawn Review of a premises licence Х Application for club gaming/club machine permits X Where objections have been made (and not withdrawn) X Where no objections made/objections have been withdrawn Cancellation of club gaming/club machine permits X Applications for other permits X Cancellation of licensed premises gaming machine permits X Consideration of temporary use notice Х Decision to give a counter notice to a temporary use notice Х
+Final approval of the Licensing Authority Statement of Policy (Section 349) Х Policy not to permit casinos Section 166) X Fee setting (when appropriate) (Section 212) X To be made by the full Alcohol and Entertainment Licensing Committee Application for premises licences X Where representations have been received and not withdrawn X Where no representations received/representations have been withdrawn Application for a variation to a licence X Where representations have been received and not withdrawn X Where no representations received/representations have been withdrawn Application for a transfer of a licence X Where representations have been received from the Commission or responsible authority X Where no representations received from the Commission or responsible authority Application for a provisional statement X Where representations have been received and not withdrawn X Where no representations received/representations have been withdrawn Review of a premises licence X Application for club gaming/club machine permits X Where objections have been made and not withdrawn X Where no objections made/objections have been withdrawn

+Cancellation of club gaming/club machine permits Х Applications for other permits X Cancellation of licensed premises gaming machine permits X Consideration of temporary use notice X Decision to give a counter notice to a temporary use notice X

-9. HUMAN RIGHTS ACT 1998
+11. HUMAN RIGHTS ACT 1998

-- 9.1 In considering applications, and taking enforcement action, this Licensing Authority is subject to the Human Rights Act 1998 and in particular the following relevant provisions of the European Convention on Human Rights: - Article 1, Protocol 1 peaceful enjoyment of possessions; - Article 6 right to a fair hearing; - Article 8 respect for private and family life; and - Article 10 right to freedom of expression.
+- 11.1 In considering applications, and taking enforcement action, this Licensing Authority is subject to the Human Rights Act 1998 and in particular the following relevant provisions of the European Convention on Human Rights: - Article 1, Protocol 1 peaceful enjoyment of possessions; - Article 6 right to a fair hearing; - Article 8 respect for private and family life; and - Article 10 right to freedom of expression.